Tip #508: Separating the Necessary From the Nice to Know

 There also has to be an explanation of the training philosophy, adult learning principles, and the methodology.
 That seems like a lot of content.
 I’m not sure if that would be one, two or three videos.

-Another video would assume that the trainer watching already had a facilitator guide in hand, so I could explain how it is laid out, why it is laid out that way, and how the trainer can use it.
+Another video would assume that the trainer watching already had a facilitator guide in hand.
+That way I could explain how it is laid out, why it is laid out that way, and how the trainer can use it.

 With these, we’ve potentially accounted for possibly five of the videos.